mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 *Water:* Mostly good, but a couple of 20-mile carries come to mind around Big Lake<br/>
 *Difficulty:* Easy<br/>

-Oregon will come as a welcomed respite after a difficult and draining Washington section.
-In some ways, it is nearly the polar opposite to WA: very flat, towns / resorts every couple of days, and mild weather.
-Northern OR is incredibly scenic, particularly around Mount Jefferson and the Three Sisters Wilderness.
+Oregon is a welcomed respite after a difficult and draining Washington section.
+In some ways, it is nearly the polar opposite to Washington: very flat, towns / resorts every couple of days, and mild weather.
+Northern Oregon is incredibly scenic, particularly around Mount Jefferson and the Three Sisters Wilderness.
 You may be able to push some big-mile days here too, making up for a more cautious start through WA.

-### Switching Gear
+### Swapping Gear
 This might be the time to start considering switching out your cold-weather gear for lighter warm-weather options.
 Or at the very least mailing some unnecessary layers forward to Sierra City.
 The weather for the next 800 miles is going to be much warmer.
 Think about mailing out:

 * Fleece or puffy (you only need one)